Where Are They Now?

 (Aundrae Russell, Curtis Robinson, and Meghan Reyes)

-ROSS, Alan: Alan works for Total Traffic Network/Los Angeles as a news anchor for KRLA/870am weekend overnights and does news voicers for KDB/fm in Santa Barbara, and a Victorville cluster.
+ROSS, Alan: Alan works for Total Traffic Network/Los Angeles as a news anchor for KRLA/870am weekend and does news voicers for KDB/fm in Santa Barbara, and a Victorville cluster.
 Currently he also does media planning, buying and advertising projects for clients in the Southland.

 In the past he has done fill-in on KFWB, KFI, and [the old] KIEV.
 He also did time as anchor/reporter for Money Radio Network and Financial Broadcasting Network and was a per diem newswriter at KTTV/Channel 11 and KCOP/Channel 13.

 Ross, Brenda: KPWR, 1987-92.
 Brenda worked morning drive at KBLX-San Francisco until the summer of 2002.

 Ross, Don: KHJ; KNX, 1966.
 Don left Southland radio for KFMB-San Diego and was a tv booth announcer for decades.
 He retired in San Diego and worked on his art work.
-Don has passed away in 2011.
+Don passed away in 2011.

 Ross, Eva: KHJ, 1974 and 1976-77; KIKF, 1980-90.
 Eva anchored the news at KHJ from 1974 to 1977.
 She writes for the OC Register and is married to Lyle Kilgore.